By Aaron Dechter, adopted from Colombia to America.

 The path to healing continues but I’m still here fighting the cause for Mamá, my parents and me.

-Words from an intercountry adoptee living in Sweden, adopted from Colombia.
+by Anonymous, an intercountry adoptee living in Sweden, adopted from Colombia.

 For a very long time I was one of those people who had this view that adoption is the result of a social tragedy; a situation where the victim (i.e., the adopted person) has no say in the matter — but we are expected (of course) to feel very grateful even though we lost our roots and identity, we agree we got something “finer / better” in exchange.

 The fact that I knew very little about adoption (international / intercountry) and my own story, was manifested in my assumption: that all adoptions are executed “correctly and ethically” and that adoption is automatically the best solution for all of us “lucky selected” orphans.